AFSC54438/Booklet/SECURITY.md

-# Privacy Policy
+# Security Policy

+## Overview

-Google Chrome Browser extension to download PDF files to a booklet format.
+This project is a Google Chrome browser extension that converts PDF files into a booklet format.

-This extension does not collect, store, or share personal information.
-All processing happens locally in your browser.
+All functionality is executed locally within the user’s browser.

+No user data is transmitted, stored externally, or shared.

-## Data Collection
+## Data Handling & Privacy

-- No personal data is collected or transmitted.
+- No personal data is collected, stored, or transmitted.
+- All PDF processing occurs entirely on the client side.
-- No cookies, analytics, or tracking are used.
+- No cookies, analytics, telemetry, or tracking mechanisms are used.

 ## Permissions

-Any permissions requested (e.g., storage, tabs) are used only to enable extension features.
-Data remains on your device.
+Any permissions requested by the extension (such as access to files or browser storage) are strictly limited to enabling core features of the extension.

+- Data accessed by these permissions remains on the user’s device.
+- No permission is used for background data collection or monitoring.

 ## Third-Party Services

-The extension does not send data to external services or third parties.
+- The extension does not communicate with external servers.
+- No third-party APIs, analytics tools, or services are used.

+## Reporting Security Vulnerabilities

+If you discover a security vulnerability, please report it responsibly:

+- Open a **private issue** on the repository, or
+- Contact the repository owner directly via GitHub.

+Please do **not** disclose security issues publicly until they have been reviewed and addressed.

 ## Updates

-Changes to this policy will be reflected here with an updated date.
+This security policy may be updated as the project evolves.
+All changes will be documented in this file.

-_Last updated: September 2, 2025_
+_Last updated: December 23, 2025_